mjfrigaard/sharing-your-work/manuscript/02chapter.md

 As the quote above illustrates, how you got an answer is just as relevant as the answer you got.
 The tools we provide in this text give you a start-to-finish chain of documentation from question to solutions.

 Recap: data science jobs need a particular set of tools, and a workbench to organize these tools.
-Data science jobs also have a lot of moving parts, and in order manage that complexity, you'll need a workflow that gives you the ability to 1) write down what you want to do and how you want to do it, and 2) write code that translates those thoughts and intentions into something a computer can execute.
-These two points bring us to our next topic: documentation.
+To manage your data science projects, you'll need a workflow that gives you the ability to 1) document your intentions and, 2) write code that can translate your plans into something a computer can execute.
+These two points bring us to our next topic: plain text.
 As you'll discover, plain text files are a great way to accomplish these tasks.

 ***